Selenium IDE Download and Installation and Introduction to Its Core Features:

 A) File Menu

 File Menu is very much analogous to the file menu belonging to any other application.
-It allows user to:

 - Export Test Case As and Export Test Suite As in any of the associated programming language compatible with Selenium RC and WebDriver.
 It also gives the liberty to the user to prefer amid the available unit testing frameworks like jUnit, TestNG etc. Thus an IDE test case can be exported for a chosen union of programming language, unit testing framework and tool from the selenium package.